KatoStevenMubiru/Anthropic--Hackathon/README.md

 - **Duration**: The two-week virtual hackathon runs from June 26th, 2024 at 12pm PT to July 10th, 2024 at 12pm PT.
 - **Prizes**: The top three projects will each receive $10,000 worth of Anthropic API credits.

+## Project Overview

+This project demonstrates the use of the following components:

+### Indexing with Llama Index
+We use the Llama Index to create a vector store from healthcare documents, enabling efficient and accurate information retrieval.

+### Using Your Anthropic API Credits
+Participants can use their Anthropic API credits to test and refine their projects, ensuring the highest quality and performance.

+## Features
 ## Leveraging Claude 3.5 Capabilities

 We utilize Claude 3.5's advanced capabilities to enhance our system: